Find quick answers to your questions about volunteering with Camphill

 What do people in Camphill do?

-So, so, so much – you’ll be amazed!
+So much – you’ll be amazed!

 Members of each house community are responsible for the care, beauty, maintaining and running of the home.
 They support each other in daily tasks and create a unique social culture, which includes a focus on communal meals.
-Coworkers are responsible for the health and care needs of the people they live with.
+Volunteers are responsible for the health and care needs of the people they live with.
 Some people need professional nursing, medical and therapeutic support.

 Besides those who live in house communities, many others have a high level of involvement in the community.
 They are employed in a range of administrative and specialist roles (for instance in the office, therapists, teachers, nurses, assisted employment coaches) or as volunteers offering support in a particular field of interest and expertise.